NoSequel/omegalul-rs/README.md

 * Adding interests

 # Example usage
->> These is just a simple example usage, to find more example usages, visit the ``/examples`` directory.
+> These is just a simple example usage, to find more example usages, visit the ``/examples`` directory.
+> For more documentation, check out the [documentation](https://docs.rs/omegalul/0.1.0/omegalul/)

 ```rs
     #[tokio::main]